dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 3. If no case pattern matched and there is a default clause, execute the expression after it and yield that as the result of the entire switch expression.

+4. If no case matches and there is no default clause, throw a runtime exception. *This can only occur when `null` or a legacy typed value flows into this switch expression from another library that hasn't migrated to [null safety][].
+In fully migrated programs, exhaustiveness checking is sound and it isn't possible to reach this runtime error.*

 #### Pattern-if statement